-- to save government financial or human resources; - to increase the efficiency of spectrum use; - to improve the efficiency of the frequency assignment and co-ordination processes; or - to supplement the expertise of the government spectrum management organisation.
+- $\diamond$ to increase the efficiency of spectrum use; - $\diamond$ to improve the efficiency of the frequency assignment and co-ordination processes; or - $\diamond$ to supplement the expertise of the national spectrum manager.

-These alternatives can be used to support the government spectrum management organisation in performing spectrum management functions discussed in previous sections.
+These alternatives can be used to support the national spectrum manager in performing spectrum management functions discussed in previous sections.
 Which approach is used may vary with frequency band, radio service, and/or specific radio application, the capability resident within the national spectrum management organisation, and the expertise available from other resources.
-For example, the government spectrum management organisation may find that sufficient technical expertise and experience to deal with traditional radio applications such as HF radio or FM broadcasting already resides within the national spectrum management organisation.
-On the other hand, new cellular mobile systems may present a complex spectrum management problem beyond the existing capabilities of the national spectrum management office (see Note).
-Furthermore, the government spectrum management organisation can determine the limits of responsibility and authority granted to these groups based on the function to be supported.
-For example, while consultants can be used to study policy and planning options or support radio conference activities, they cannot be used to make policy and planning decisions or ratify conference agreements.
+For example, the national spectrum manager may find that sufficient technical expertise and experience to deal with traditional radio applications such as HF radio or FM broadcasting already resides within the national spectrum management organisation.
+On the other hand, new cellular mobile systems may present a complex spectrum management problem beyond the existing capabilities of the national spectrum management office.
+Furthermore, the national spectrum manager can determine the limits of responsibility and authority granted to these groups based on the function to be supported.
+For example, while consultants can be used to study policy and planning options or ratify conference agreements.
 Administrations may also find that a combination of approaches may be required to perform the overall spectrum management function.